gj262/thewatertemp-reactified/README.md

 ## Motivation

-This is primarily an exercise in a modern web application with React+Typescript.
+This is primarily an exercise in developing a modern web application with React+Typescript.